Colligan River

 The Colligan River (Abhainn Choilligeáin) is a fast-flowing river in Ireland, flowing through County Waterford.
 It is reputed to be one of the fastest in Europe.

 Course

-The Colligan River rises in the Monavullagh Mountains.

-It flows southwards under the Scart Bridge.
-It passes under the N72 at Kildangan and turns eastwards into a wide estuary at Dungarvan, where it is bridged by the N25 (The Bypass) and R911 (The Causeway) before entering the Celtic Sea.
+The Colligan River rises in the Monavullagh Mountains, flows southwards under the Scart Bridge, passes under the N72 at Kildangan, and then turns eastwards into a wide estuary at Dungarvan.
+It is bridged by the N25 (The Bypass) and R911 (The Causeway) before entering the Celtic Sea.

 Recreation

 The Colligan River is a noted salmon and trout fishery.
 It is also used for whitewater kayaking.

+Parish

+Colligan gives its name to a civil parish northeast of Dungarvan in the barony of Decies-without-Drum.
+There was formerly a roughly coterminous Catholic parish in the Diocese of Waterford and Lismore, which gave its name to Colligan–Emmets GAA club.
+The Catholic parish was later merged with Kilgobinet parish.